NBISweden/NBIS-support-framework/README.md

 You can do this directly from the NBIS-SF GitHub by pressing the *"Use this template"* button.
 This will take you through the creation of your new repo like normal, but it will contain all the content currently available on NBIS-SF in a single, initial commit.
-Name your new repository with the Redmine issue number, year plus a descriptive name and on the [NBISweden GitHub][nbissweden], *e.g.* *4412-18-mast* or *3939-20-ctcf*.
+Name your new repository with the type of project it is (LTS, SMS or PP), the Redmine issue number, the year, plus a descriptive name and on the [NBISweden GitHub][nbissweden], *e.g.* *SMS-4412-18-mast* or *LTS-3939-20-ctcf*.
 You can then clone your new repository like you would normally.

 ## Contributing